-The National Infantry Museum and Soldier Center boasts a collection of more than 70,000 artifacts from more than 239 years of American military history.
+See a collection of more than 70,000 artifacts from the last 239 years of American military history at the National Infantry Museum.
 Come on your own or book a guided tour to experience everything we have to offer!

 Hours of Operation